jmealy/flashcards-from-text/README.md

 # flashcards-from-text
 Given a text in Spanish, generate flashcards from the most difficult words.
-This can be used for memorising difficult words in the episode of a TV show before watching it, or similarly for the next chapter of a book.
+This can be used for memorising difficult words in an article before reading it.
+It can also be used for movies (given the subtitles in the original language) or for the next chapter of a book.

 ## Install Dependencies
 `pip install -r requirements.txt`